prasadbobbilla/Prasad-Grocery-Mart/README.md

 ## Advantages of our groceries mart :

  1. Earn on your referral Sign-Up
- 2. Earn on your referral groceries purchases every time
+ 2. Earn on your referral groceries purchases

 ## Requirements to open an Account :